Achievable logoAchievable logo

 At the store, I bought: bananas, apples and Worcestershire sauce.

-Answer: No. “At the store, I bought” is not an independent clause because it can’t stand alone as a sentence.
+Answer: No. “At the store, I bought” can’t stand alone as a complete sentence, so it isn’t an independent clause.

 What about the next two questions?

-We don’t even have to ask the next two questions.
-If the answer to any of these three questions is no, we can be confident we SHOULD NOT USE a colon.
+We don’t need to go any further.
+If the answer to any of the three questions is no, you can be confident you SHOULD NOT USE a colon.

 I have three favorite colors: blue, red, and green.

 However, you can put more than just lists to the right of a colon.
-Remember, you just need to follow the three rules we’ve already listed to use a colon correctly (but because we like you, we put them below for your convenience).
+You still follow the same three rules (and they’re repeated below for convenience):

 I have a favorite color: blue.